Home | Browse Topics | Health & disability | Mental health | Definitions of key terms and descriptions of key people

 Mental Health (Compulsory Assessment and Treatment) Act 1992, s 2

-• there is a serious danger to the person’s health and safety or to the health and safety of another person, or
+• causes a serious danger to the person’s health and safety or to the health and safety of another person, or

 “Delusions” and “disorders of mood, perception, volition or cognition”